Owen Miller Player Props: Brewers vs. Reds

 Owen Miller At The Plate

-- Miller has 10 doubles, four home runs and six walks while hitting .328.
+- Miller is batting .331 with 10 doubles, four home runs and six walks.

-- Miller is batting .353 during his last outings and is riding a four-game hitting streak.
+- Miller enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .400.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.